How can I grant permissions to newly created objects in Amazon Redshift?

 alter default privileges for user awsuser in schema newtestschema grant select on tables to newtestuser;

 Note: Default privileges apply only to new objects.
-Running ALTER DEFAULT PRIVILEGES doesn’t change privileges on existing objects.
+When you run the ALTER DEFAULT PRIVILEGES command, the privileges on existing objects aren't changed.

-3. To verify default privileges have been granted to the user, run the following query as a superuser:
+3. To verify that default privileges were granted to the user, run the following query as a superuser:

 The following example starts with this configuration:

-The superuser named awsuser, grants access to newtestuser on newtestschema schema and all the tables currently present under the schema, using the following example command:
+A superuser named awsuser grants access to newtestuser on newtestschema schema and on all the tables currently present under the schema.
+To grant access, awsuser uses the following example command:

 grant usage on schema newtestschema to newtestuser;